 WHAT INGREDIENTS ARE TRADITIONALLY IN AN ANTIPASTO SALAD RECIPE?

-Obviously, there are several variations of antipasto salad recipes, but I created an antipasto salad full of my favorite Italian ingredients.
+Obviously, there are several antipasto salad recipes, but I created an antipasto salad full of my favorite Italian ingredients.
 Even though I love my Italian Chopped Salad, vegan antipasto salad is heartier and contains more ingredients.
 Antipasto salad, though, is so filling and delicious, I eat it as an entree salad.

 WHAT INGREDIENTS ARE NEEDED FOR VEGAN ANTIPASTO SALAD?